 Picking Movies: not being able to walk through the store and see all the new movies on the walls is the biggest drawback for Netflix.
+But finding a DVD rental store to walk through maybe be going the way of the Dodo and the VCR.
 Yes Netflix has made great strides in this department and they are constantly working on ways to improve how members browse movies and how they can make meaningful suggestions on what movies are worth watching, but there is something to be said for the experience of walking through a store and 'shopping' for a good movie to watch.

-No Spontaneity: Netflix requires that you must plan ahead for your movie watching.
+No Spontaneity: Netflix DVD rental requires that you must plan ahead for your movie watching.
 With Netflix you can't just decide that you must have a certain movie right away as you have to wait for the movie to come in the mail.
-Sure you can watch it online, but like most people our computer is not in our living room and a living room couch is a lot more comfy for movie watching than an office chair.

-Esoteric Movies Often Take Longer: Movie titles that are rare and hard to find are often not found in all 47 shipping centers at any given time, so often they will be shipped from a different shipping center as opposed to your local one.
+Esoteric Movies Often Take Longer: DVD titles that are rare and hard to find are often not found in all 41 shipping centers at any given time, so often they will be shipped from a different shipping center as opposed to your local one.
 When that happens it could take an extra day or two to get to you as the mail only travels so far each day.
-Luckily this does not happen often; of the 400 movies we have rented this happened about 15 times, so just above 3% of the time.
+Luckily this does not happen often; of the 700 movies we have rented this happened about 25 times, so just above 3% of the time.
 Usually it adds one day, but our record was 5 days!
 That movie was shipped from Portland, Oregon to Ithaca, New York.
-But the movie was a real 1-in-85,000 kind of movie.
+But the movie was a real 1-in-100,000 kind of movie.